SyedDaniyalHassan/FastaApi-Template/README.md

 # basic_app

-This project was generated using fastapi_template.
+This project is created by Daniyal Hassan, inorder to develop the apps using this as a template.

 ## Poetry